Registration of the asylum application

 Obstacles to registration in practice

 Due to the increase in asylum applications in Spain in recent years, which slowed down the functioning of the Spanish asylum system, applicants have to wait long periods of time before getting an appointment to be interviewed by the OAR.
-Since 2017 and up until the end of 2020, there have regularly been long queues of asylum seekers waiting to register their application for international protection at the Aluche police station in Madrid.
+Since 2017 and until the end of 2020, there were long queues of asylum seekers waiting to register their application for international protection at the Aluche police station in Madrid.
 This was further exacerbated during the COVID-19 pandemic, rendering it difficult to respect the distancing rules, as pointed out by the trade union Comisiones Obreras (CCOO) in the 38 reports it issued in this regard.[7]
-In 2021, a telematic system to request an interview was put in place; some problems affecting such system were reported, due in particular to the limited places available for interviews, and to technical problems encountered when operating such system.[8]
-As mentioned below, the same problems persisted in 2022.
+In 2021, a telematics system to request an interview was put in place; some problems affecting such system were reported, due in particular to the limited places available for interviews, and to technical problems encountered when operating such system.[8]
+As mentioned below, the same problems persisted in 2023.

 The average waiting time for an appointment vary depending on the province.
 In certain provinces, waiting times could range from 8 months to more than 1 year in practice.
 Detailed statistics on the average waiting time per province is not available, but practice suggests that they can vary from one month to another or even one week to another, depending on the workload for asylum interviewers have.
-In 2021, waiting times generally decreased also thanks to the telematic system put in place to ask for the appointment.
-Even so, in some cases there were no free places for the appointment for the asylum interview, which made waiting times longer for those specific cases.[14]
+In 2021, waiting times generally decreased also thanks to the telematics system put in place to ask for the appointment.
+Even so, in some cases there were no free places for the appointment for the asylum interview, which made waiting times longer for those specific cases.[11]

 In May 2022, the UNHCR Representative for Spain expressed concerns for the long waiting time for obtaining an asylum interview appointment, especially in certain provinces, and affirmed that the resources allocated to ensuring access asylum in Spain are not adequate.[12]